-We have drawn upon the most up-to-date academic research working with world-leading schools in the field of positive education to develop a Wellbeing Curriculum which supports the development of social and emotional competencies associated with greater health, wellbeing and better achievement.
+The curriculum was developed from the most up-to-date academic research working with world-leading schools in the field of positive education, and supports the growth of social and emotional competencies associated with greater health, wellbeing and better achievement.

-Our Wellbeing Curriculum is designed to develop the social, physical and psychological aspects of our students' lives and empower them with the tools necessary to not only enjoy the great moments but also to ‘bounce back’ in times of adversity.
+It gives them social, physical and psychological empowerment, and the necessary tools to not only enjoy the great moments in life, but to also ‘bounce back’ in times of adversity.

 The programme is underpinned by the work of Professor Martin Seligman’s “PERMAH model”, an approach to developing wellbeing which is built around the six key elements of positive emotions, engagement, relationships, meaning, accomplishment and health.